olanikeowo/LITA_CAPSTONE_CUSTOMER-_SUBSCRIPTION_SERVICE/README.md

  ### DATA CLEANING AND PREPARATION
   In the initial of the Data cleaning and preparation, the following actions were performed;
    - Data loading and inspection
-   - Using Excel function to calculate the Total Sales on sales Data and also Average subcription duration on customer Data.
+   - Using Excel function to calculate the Average Subscription Duration.
    - Data cleaning and formatting.
 ---
 ###  EXPLORATORY DATA ANALYSIS